ryndvs96/purdue-c-markov/README.md

 `Markov.py` simply uses the [markovify](https://github.com/jsvine/markovify) python library to generate the model.
 From there you can go on to use markovify's methods as you wish, or export the model as a `model.json` file to save for later.

+## Example Chains!

+> Phone rings, it”s the neighbors: “Can you put the garlic in a room full of racists, bigots, terrorists, killers, rapists, pedophiles, and so are you sure you're ok?

+> I don't understand why they had to make a move but I have never been good when it comes to guys.

+> For video games and all the research published so far; 99% is shit.

+> Is it socially acceptable to make out with anyone random.

+> I'm at 350lb and fluffy, but I came in, but because I have a pretty chivalrous guy and girl that will help her when talking to me that I'm a straight up left to do it and I don't think he is so strong between us, I'm thankful for all their food frozen.

+They don't always make sense, but it's fun to see what the model comes up with!